WELCOME TO SOMEWHERE IN THE SUNSHINE

-The chalk paint is such an exciting medium when you consider how versatile it is – it paints on metal, glass, fabric – you can dye your curtains with it!
-As well as an education for those who would like to start to bring new life to their favourite pieces of furniture, the workshops are a great way to meet others already painting and have great ideas with colours and experiences with the paint.
-There are so many amazing ideas: from stenciling furniture to fabric, to painting out your entire bathroom... including the tiled floors!
+Annie Sloan Chalk Paint is such an exciting medium when you consider how versatile it is – it paints on metal, glass, fabric – you can dye your curtains with it!
+As well as an education for those who would like to start to bring new life to their favourite pieces of furniture, the workshops are a great way to meet others and experience using the paint.
+There are lots of amazing ideas: from stenciling furniture to fabric, to painting out your entire bathroom... including the tiled floors!

 A Little About Us...